joycesim/joycesim.github.io/GroupVision/index.md

 ### d)    How frequently to attend seminars, reading groups, and other academic activities

-Required: Weekly Thursday Department seminar and Geophysics Friday seminar
+Required: Weekly Thursday Department seminar (11am) and Geophysics Friday seminar (330pm L1175)
-Recommended: Explorigins
+Recommended: Explorigins, Astrobiology seminar

 ### e)     Expected working hours

 This is a work environment, where you are expected to be on task for the number of hours equivalent to a standard work day.
 In practical terms, however, you will find that the job of being a scientist does not always conform to standard hours.
 You can regard graduate school as a full-time job (with room for both vacations and overtime) with a twist.
 You should work a 40 hour work week on average in a given semester.
 Do realise that you are working towards your degree in the end.
 You get what you put in so in that sense, it is different from a regular job.
 On the subject of ‘overtime’, there will probably be times when you will need to work on weekends if a deadline is near.

+Undergraduate: hours according to credits

 ### f)     Vacation policy